 In 2004 a position at GS opened up and I was eventually hired as Pastor of Discipleship where I served until 2009.
 During my 5 years on staff I oversaw all of the adult Discipleship, Teaching and Small Group ministries.
 This was an amazing time that allowed me to continue my Biblical Studies…not in an ivory-tower academic environment, but in the day-to-day life of the local church.
 The classes and small groups I was blessed to lead at GS were the perfect place to learn, grow and develop my gifts and calling as a teacher (Thank you, Good Shepherd family!!).

 In 2009 I felt that God was telling me it was time to step down from my position at GS and into the unknown.
-I started Disciple Dojo as a place where I could continue developing resources for the Church worldwide and focus on my gifts and passions in a broader context.
+I founded Disciple Dojo as a place where I could continue developing resources for the Church worldwide and focus on my gifts and passions in a broader context.
+Through Disciple Dojo I seek to do everything I can to help equip disciples, engage culture, and empower the vulnerable.